 The NAND Flash 2112 Byte/ 1056 Word Page is a family of non-volatile Flash memories that uses NAND cell technology.
-The NAND04GW3B2B and NAND08GW3B2A have a density of 4 Gbits and 8 Gbits, respectively.
-They operate from a 3V voltage supply.
-The size of a Page is 2112 Bytes (2048 + 64 spare).
+The devices range from 1 Gbit to 2 Gbits and operate with either a 1.8V or 3V voltage supply.
+The size of a Page is either 2112 Bytes (2048 + 64 spare) or 1056 Words (1024 + 32 spare) depending on whether the device has a x8 or x16 bus width.

-The address lines are multiplexed with the Data Input/Output signals on a multiplexed x8 Input/Output bus.
+The address lines are multiplexed with the Data Input/Output signals on a multiplexed x8 or x16 Input/Output bus.
 This interface reduces the pin count and makes it possible to migrate to other densities without changing the footprint.